(If you can believe it, I now own this large standee.)

 Rise of the Planet of the Apes came out in 2011 and bought life to a once thought dead franchise.
 I honestly didn’t think much of it after the first viewing, but something about it clicked when the first trailer for Dawn of the Planet of the Apes was released.
 The hype and anticipation I had for Dawn were on the same levels I once felt for The Dark Knight, which is saying something since I was never really a fan of the original apes’ movies.
 What won me over (warning spoilers ahead) was how great a leader Caesar became.
 He gave everything he had to help his kind be free and live in peace without any restrictions.
 When he gets gunned down and left for dead, I cried, a lot.
 As he is getting rescued, his only concern is for his family and not his own health.
 It’s at that moment I realized he was more than just an ape.
 Caesar is inspiring as an ape and as a leader.
 His character is so amazing to me that I wish I was an ape so I could be in his pact.
 I still hold back the tears for everything he suffers in Dawn because I got heavily invested in the characters and their epic story.

 It is safe to say that my taste in movies has changed quite rapidly over the last decade.
 I have definitely expanded my interests and been more open to watching things I never thought would be worth my time.
 Out of all the thousands of movies I’ve seen in my lifetime, there is now one thing I know for sure; Caesar is now my favourite character of all-time.
-You may ask why or how do I know for sure, so let me tell you that I’ve now seen War for the Planet of the Apes nine times and I can’t stop myself from bailing every single time. (spoiler) When the movie ends and Caesar’s chapter in the Planet of the Apes saga comes to a close, I feel like I’ve lost my best friend.
+You may ask why or how do I know for sure, so let me tell you that I’ve now seen War for the Planet of the Apes nine times, and I can’t stop myself from bailing every single time. (spoiler) When the movie ends, and Caesar’s chapter in the Planet of the Apes saga comes to a close, I feel like I’ve lost my best friend.
 I still have a hard time believing he is gone.
 The entire movie may never live up to everyone’s standards, but if you’re emotional and attached to these characters as much as I am, then you’d be brokenhearted too.

 Movies are made to spark something inside of us.
 That’s the reason so many of us spend countless hours staring at a screen hoping to be moved, inspired, or engaged deep into a story.
 My passion for movies has led me to create a blog where I write reviews as a hobby.
 The majority of us have come here seeking the same thing, whether it is to read fun articles or write for a living.
 You know a little bit why I am here and which movies I love, but what about you?
-What is your story and what do you love about movies?
+What is your story, and what do you love about film?